Syntax Document

 i64864-bit signed integer

-uint-Unsigned integer, matches platform CPU bit width
+uint-Unsigned integer, consistent with platform CPU width

 u818-bit unsigned integer